Self-Abandonment: Why You Keep Putting Yourself Last

 Setting Gentle Boundaries

 Boundaries are not about pushing others away.
 They are about protecting your energy and honoring your needs.
+Many people fear that setting boundaries will damage relationships.
+In reality, healthy boundaries often strengthen relationships because they create more honesty, clarity, and mutual respect.

 Start small: